 On my recent trip to Lebanon, I was just blown away by the Baalbek ruins: a magnificent set of Roman temples in the Beq’aa Valley and a designated UNESCO World Heritage site.
-I saw Baalbek on a full-day small-group tour, which included other stops, but right now I just want to write about the Baalbek ruins.
-(Note: this is NOT a sponsored post.
-I paid full price for the tour.)
+I saw Baalbek on a full-day small-group tour, which included other stops, but right now I just want to write about the Baalbek Roman ruins.

-While archeologists have uncovered several different layers of ruins at Baalbek – Phoenician, Roman, Ummayad, Crusader and probably others – the pictures will show why, when they excavated and studied the site, they decided to focus on the Romans.
+While archeologists have uncovered several different layers of ruins at Baalbek, Lebanon – Phoenician, Roman, Ummayad, Crusader and probably others – the pictures will show why, when they excavated and studied the site, they decided to focus on the Romans.

 Going back to before 2000 years BCE, the city of Baalbek already had temples at the same site.
 Later, the city became known as Heliopolis under the Greeks, who added to the temples.
 Under the Romans, it grew to be an important temple site, and they added to, enlarged and generally elaborated the structures starting in the first century CE and lasting for about two hundred years.
 It became a complex of temples dedicated to Venus, Jupiter, Bacchus and Mercury, though little is left of the temple of Mercury.